AparicioJohan/agriutilities/index.md

 <img src="man/figures/README-unnamed-chunk-10-2.png" width="100%" />

-For more information and to learn more about what is describe here you may find useful the following sources: Isik, Holland, and Maltecca (2017); Rodriguez-Alvarez et al. (2018).
+For more information and to learn more about what is described here you may find useful the following sources: Isik, Holland, and Maltecca (2017); Rodriguez-Alvarez et al. (2018).